xStevatt/xStevatt/README.md

 - **Italian**: Native Speaker, High proficiency
 - **English**: Fluent (CAE certificate C1), High proficiency
-- **Others**: I'm a language enthusiast, always learning new programming languages, even though I can be a bit sloppy in some of them! 😅
+- **Others**: I'm a language enthusiast, always learning new languages, even though I can be a bit sloppy in some of them! 😅

 ## 📬 Get in Touch